 - 2 tsp baking soda

-- Using an electric stand-up or handheld mixer, mix together the molasses, sugar and egg until well blended.
-Add the melted butter and ginger and mix until combined.
+- Using an electric stand-up fitted with the paddle attachment, or handheld mixer, mix together the molasses, sugar and egg on medium speed until completely combined, about a minute.
+Add the melted butter and ginger, and mix until combined.

-- Meanwhile, in a separate bowl, sift together the dry ingredients.
-With the mixer on low-speed, add the flour mixture to the wet ingredients, a bit at a time until combined.
+- Meanwhile, in a separate bowl, sift together the flour, baking soda, cinnamon, cloves, and salt.
+Turn the mixer down to low-speed, and add the flour mixture to the wet ingredients, a quarter cup or so at a time, until combined.
 Let the dough chill in the refrigerator for 30-60 minutes.